 Any 404 errors that appear post-launch indicate a redirect that was missed.

-Fix them immediately - a 404 that persists for more than two to three weeks starts losing
+Fix them immediately - a 404 that persists for more than two to three weeks starts losing its link equity permanently.

-Migration timeline depends on three variables: site size, content complexity, and whether you are
+Migration timeline depends on three variables: site size, content complexity, and whether you are doing it in-house or with a specialist.

-doing it in-house or with a specialist.
 The single biggest driver of timeline overrun is decisions, not

-technical work - projects with a clear decision-maker on the client side consistently complete faster
+technical work - projects with a clear decision-maker on the client side consistently complete faster than those with committee approval loops.

 |